sii-poland/java_serenity_template/readme.md

-# ScreenPlay pattern usage in test framework template
+# ScreenPlay pattern usage with Serenity test framework

 This example shows the way of UI tests implementation using ScreenPlay pattern with Serenity BDD framework written in Java.